-Poet's Ledge Trail is a 6.5 mile moderately trafficked out and back trail located near Palenville, NY that features a waterfall and is rated as moderate.
+Poet's Ledge Trail is a 6.5 mile moderately trafficked out and back trail located near Palenville, New York that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.

 We are elementary level hikers who greatly enjoyed the trail.
 Uphill almost all of the way with a few flat exceptions.
 We hiked in the beginning of November so the crunching of leaves accompanied each step we took.
 This at times made us lose our footing for minor falls but no injuries other than a few bumps and bruises.
 Slightly down the mountain from where you see the sign that says poets ledge: .47 miles away, we encountered a black bear in the bush about 25 ft to our side.
 With a few shouts it scurried away and we continued but did not reach the ledge as we were racing darkness.
 A noteworthy and truly awesome view along the way was Maelis look out.
 Another note is the entrance is sort of hard to find as it seems you are trespassing, this may be the reason that we encountered few people along the way.
 Overall an enjoyable, strenuously steep, scenic hike.